nus-cs2103-AY2021S1/tp/README.md

 ![Ui](docs/images/Ui.png)

 * McGymmy is a CLI based application for sedentary software engineers to manage their diet and stay healthy.
-  * The CLI aspect of the application is benefits the target audience (software engineers), as it is something often used by them.
+  * The CLI aspect of the application benefits the target audience (software engineers), as it is something often used by them.
 * The project simulates an ongoing software project for a desktop application (called _AddressBook_) used for managing contact details.
   * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code base **bigger** (around 6 KLoC) than what students usually write in beginner-level SE modules, without being overwhelmingly big.
   * It comes with a **reasonable level of user and developer documentation**.